Next Level Preservation

 INDOT is making record investments to preserve and maintain Indiana’s existing roads, bridges and infrastructure.

-In Fiscal Years 2017-21, INDOT plans to invest:
+In Fiscal Years 2019-22, INDOT plans to invest:

 Regularly scheduled preservation and maintenance activities preserve and protect INDOT pavement and bridges, extending the life of these assets, and ensuring the safety of motorists.

 Pavement preservation activities include resurfacing, crack sealing, chip sealing, pothole repair and storm water drainage maintenance.
-Benefits of pavement preservation include smoother ride, fewer construction delays, better appearance, greater value, lower taxpayer cost, and improved safety.
+Benefits of pavement preservation include a smoother ride, fewer construction delays, better appearance, greater value, lower taxpayer cost, and improved safety.

-INDOT bridge preservation activities include a reduction in the number of bridges, large culverts, and small culverts with key condition ratings varying from good/fair to poor, and an overall increase in the percentage of bridges, large culverts, and small culverts with condition ratings of fair or better.
+Benefits of bridge preservation activities include a reduction in the number of bridges, large culverts, and small culverts with key condition ratings varying from good/fair to poor, and an overall increase in the percentage of bridges, large culverts, and small culverts with condition ratings of fair or better.

-- In FY 2016, less than 4 percent of all INDOT-maintained interstate, U.S. highway, or state route bridges were rated as structurally deficient.
+In FY 2018, less than 3 percent of all INDOT-maintained interstate, U.S. highway, or state route bridges were rated as structurally deficient.

 Local Infrastructure Investment.

 - In FY 2012-18, INDOT invested nearly $1.1 billion to build, replace, or repair local roads and bridges.

 - This amount includes $821 million for more than 817 contracts to rehabilitate, replace, resurface, or patch local roads, and $273 million in 253 contracts to rehabilitate, replace, or repair local bridges.